FOSSEE/sees/ult/ult_3/script.rst

 ..
 R13

-It print only the first line of the file.
+It prints only the first line of the file.
 Similarly, we could print only the last line of the file.

 The most common use of the tail command is to monitor a continuously